richartdo/Wk-8a-assignment/README.md

 1. Clone or download this repository.
 2. Open your MySQL client.
-3. Run the `library_system.sql` script provided in the project directory.
+3. Run the `answer.sql` script provided in the project directory.

 ```bash
 mysql -u your_username -p < answer.sql